-- 1. Students will obtain the necessary skills to perform basic functions of entry-level bookkeeping and accounting - 2.
-Students will analyze, record, and interpret accounting information to support internal and external decision-making - 3.
-Students will acquire a basic understanding of accounting theories and principles - 4.
-Students will prepare and interpret financial statements - 5.
-Students shall obtain a base of accounting knowledge necessary to advance academically in accounting to a bachelor's degree in accounting.
+- 1. Students will obtain the necessary skills to perform basic functions of entry-level bookkeeping and accounting. - 2.
+Students will analyze, record, and interpret accounting information to support internal and external decisionmaking. - 3.
+Students will acquire a basic understanding of accounting theories and principles. - 4.
+Students will prepare and interpret financial statements. - 5.
+Students shall obtain a base of accounting knowledge necessary to advance academically in accounting to a bachelor's degree in accounting. - 6.
+Students will be able to perform basic functions of entry level bookkeeping and accounting to include the analysis, recording, and interpretation of accounting information to support internal and external decision making. - 7.
+Students will apply the basic concepts of management, marketing, accounting, finance, and economics in a business environment. - 8.
+Students will be able to perform basic functions of entry level bookkeeping and accounting to include the analysis, recording, and interpretation of accounting information to support internal and external decision making. - 9.
+Students will apply the basic concepts of management, marketing, accounting, finance, and economics in a business environment.